hemidactylus/craft2024_demos/README.md

 **Note**.
 Free-tier accounts have a limited number of collections available.
-If you run into an error ("too many indices...") while creating collections on Astra DB, try dropping collections from previous demos (actual `drop` method;
-just emptying the contents does not suffice).
+If you run into an error ("too many indices...") while creating collections on Astra DB, try dropping collections from previous demos.
+This means uncommenting the actual `drop` method in each notebook's last cell -- just emptying the contents with the `delete_all` method does not suffice).

 ### Demo 1 ("similarities on a sphere")